TRiSM for Agentic AI: A Review of Trust, Risk, and Security Management in LLM-based Agentic Multi-Agent Systems: Compliance with AI Governance and Policy Frameworks for Agentic AI Systems

 \subsection{Policy Enforcement}

 While regulations and audits provide oversight and after-the-fact analysis, policy enforcement mechanisms work in real-time to keep an Agentic AI system’s behavior within allowed bounds.
-Policy in this context refers to the codified rules and constraints that the AI agents must obey – covering operational limits, ethical guidelines, and security restrictions set by developers or governance boards.
+Policy in this context refers to the codified rules and constraints that the AI agents must obey.
 In practice, effective policy enforcement in agentic AI includes:

-\begin{itemize}[leftmargin=*, nosep] \item \textit{Orchestrator-Level Governance:} Agentic AI systems typically have an orchestration layer or a meta-controller that coordinates multiple agents.
-This layer should be programmed to enforce global policies on what agents can do and under what conditions.
-For example, a policy might dictate that any plan an agent comes up with must receive approval from a supervisory agent (or a human) if it involves deleting or altering important data.
-The orchestration logic would then require that checkpoint before execution, overriding agent autonomy when necessary.

-\item \textit{Memory and Data Retention Policies:} To comply with privacy rules and avoid unchecked growth of an agent’s knowledge base, policies can enforce memory expiration or sanitization.
-Agents might be required to forget or redact certain information after a task is complete or after a time limit, preventing long-term retention of sensitive data.
-This guards against data misuse and helps comply with regulations like GDPR’s “data minimization” principle.
-For instance, if an agent system stores user queries or personal details, a policy could mandate purging those from the agent’s memory after fulfilling the query (unless explicitly allowed to retain).